From homemakers to breadwinners? How mandatory kindergarten affects maternal labour market outcomes: Institutional Background

-This section provides an overview of the initial situation and the reform of education policy in Switzerland.
-Switzerland regulates education policy at the cantonal level, consequently, the quality and quantity of education varies from canton to canton.
-For example, the school curriculum, entrance age, and the number of school years differ across the 26 cantons \citep{Abstimmung2006}.
-A national referendum about an educational reform took place in 2006, which was accepted by 86\% of the voters.
-One year later, an inter-cantonal "HarmoS" concordat was established, fifteen cantons entered into the concordat, while seven cantons rejected it.\footnote{as of 2019} The main goal of the concordat is to harmonize the mandatory school education among the cantons.
-This agreement also includes a decrease in the age for mandatory school attendance.
+This section provides an overview of the mandatory and cost-free kindergarten for four year old children in Switzerland.
+Education policy in Switzerland is decentralized, with each of the 26 cantons having autonomy over the quality and structure of education.
+This decentralization leads to variations in aspects such as the school curriculum, the age of entry into kindergarten, and the number of school years \citep{Abstimmung2006}.
+Hence, each canton decides about the implementation of the mandatory kindergarten.
+Table \ref{tab: Cut-off dates} in the Online Appendix shows that Basel-Stadt was the first canton to introduce mandatory kindergarten for four-year-olds in 2005.
+In 2006 a national referendum about an educational reform took place, which was accepted by 86\% of the voters.
+One year later, an inter-cantonal "HarmoS" concordat was established, 15 cantons entered into the concordat, while seven cantons rejected it and four cantons are still indecisive (as of 2019).
+The main goal of the concordat is to harmonise the mandatory school education among the cantons.
+This agreement also includes an age decrease for mandatory school attendance.
 All children turning four before the first of August must enter kindergarten \citep{EDK2007}.
-But also in this case, neither the implementation year nor the shift of the birthday cut-off date is regulated on a central level.
+Therefore, other cantons followed Basel-Stadt and introduced mandatory kindergartens.
+But also in this case, neither the implementation year nor the shift of the birthday cut-off date is regulated on a central level, see Table \ref{tab: Cut-off dates} in the Online Appendix for an overview.

-Even before this inter-cantonal reform, several cantons had started to implement mandatory kindergarten for four-year-olds.
-Figure \ref{fig: Expansion of the kindergarten reform} gives an overview of the spread of this policy.
-Basel-Stadt was the first canton in which four-year-old children are supposed to enter kindergarten in 2005, the other cantons followed over time.
-In 2017, seventeen of twenty-six cantons had implemented an obligation to attend kindergarten for four-year-olds.\footnote{Aargau, Basel-Land, Basel-Stadt, Bern, Fribourg, Geneva, Glarus, Jura, Neuch\^atel, St Gallen, Schaffhausen, Solothurn, Thurgau, Ticino, Vaud, Valais, and Zurich.} Eight cantons have implemented mandatory kindergarten for five-year-olds.\footnote{Appenzell Outer-Rhodes, Appenzell Inner-Rhodes, Lucerne, Nidwalden, Obwalden, Schwyz, Uri, and Zug.} In the canton Grisons, children are generally not obliged to attend kindergarten.
-Not directly observable from Figure \ref{fig: Expansion of the kindergarten reform} is the change in the policy in Basel-Land, Glarus, and Schaffhausen.
-These cantons have implemented a mandatory kindergarten for five-year-old children at first and expanded the policy to four-year-olds.